Admissions and Academic Program Procedures

 River Forest, IL 60305

-III.
+IV.
 Attend and satisfactorily complete an Intensive English Program (IEP) within Missouri S&T’s Applied Language Institute.

 Students who enroll in an IEP must complete that program to the satisfaction of its director and academic coordinator (i.e. satisfy all graduation requirements) before they are allowed to enroll in full-time academic coursework.
-A student enrolled in an IEP may simultaneously enroll for a part-time academic course load with the approval of his or her academic department chair or designate, the director of the intensive English program, and the vice provost of graduate studies.
+A student enrolled in an IEP may simultaneously enroll for a part-time academic course load with the approval of his or her academic department chair or designate, the director of the intensive English program, and the vice chancellor of research and graduate studies.
 Students may also submit proof of successful completion of a commission on English language program accreditation (CEA) recognized English as a second language (ESL) program.

 International Transfer Students